-Benchmark Russell 3000 Net Return Index, a measure of performance of US companies that does not take into account ESG factors.
-For portfolio reference and performance comparison.
+Benchmark MSCI AC World Net Return Index, a measure of performance of developed and emerging market companies that does not take into account ESG factors.
+For performance comparison.

-Investment policy The sub-fund invests mainly in equities from companies in the United States of America (USA).
+Investment policy The sub-fund invests mainly in equities of companies from anywhere in the world, including emerging markets, which will not exceed 20%.

-Specifically, the sub-fund invests at least 85% of total net assets in equities and equity-related securities issued by companies of any size and sector in the USA, or traded on a regulated market there.
+Specifically, the sub-fund invests at least 85% of its total net assets in equities issued by companies of any size and sector and country and traded on a regulated market there.